EdgeVerve/oe-master-job-executor/README.md

 # oe-master-job-executor

 ## Need
+In a clustered environment, a boot script would run on all instances of the application, as the cluster comes up.
-In a clustered environment, applications sometimes need to execute a function just once on boot.
+However, applications sometimes need to execute a function just once on boot, on a single application instance, despite the function being in the boot-script of all application instances.
 And later, if the application instance running the one-time function goes down for any reason, another running instance needs to take over and run the function once.

 For example, a clustered application may be running 4 application instances, but a *job scheduler function* within this app may need to run once on boot, and only on a single app instance.
 The app instance which is elected to run the *job-scheduler function* is the *job-scheduler-master* instance.
-If the *job-scheduler-master* instance goes down, then another instance of the application should become the *job-scheduler-master* and run the *job scheduler function* once.
+If the *job-scheduler-master* instance goes down, then another instance of the application should become the *job-scheduler-master* and run the *job scheduler function*.

 ## Implementation